 Many structures can not be properly modelled, e.g.:

-- sources ~1 PSF in size

-- diffuse Galactic foreground
+- If sources about ~1 PSF in size - due to diffuse Galactic foreground - Solar emission on short baselines (daytime) - signals are polarized ($\rightarrow RM(t)$!)

-- polarized signal (RM(t) !)

-- EoR signals on all scales (SNR < 0.1)

-These are often visible mainly, or exclusively, on very short baselines i.e. use long baselines to calibrate core stations
+The large structures are often visible mainly, or exclusively, on very short baselines.